Our Summer 2026 Book Selections!

 Book cover illustration titled "Banned Book Club" with a girl holding a book, surrounded by a crowd of diverse people, some smiling and others angry, with black and white artistic style and handwritten text.

-Kim Hyun Sook begins college in South Korea in 1983 and is majoring in English literature.
-When the editor of the school newspaper invites her to his reading group, she expects to pop into the cafeteria to talk about Moby Dick or Hamlet.
+Banned Book Club, by Kim Hyun Sook and Ryan Estrada.
+When the editor of the school newspaper invites Kim to his reading group, she expects to pop into the cafeteria to talk about Moby Dick or Hamlet.
 Instead she ends up hiding in a basement as the youngest member of an underground banned book club.
-And as Hyun Sook soon discovers, in a totalitarian regime, discovering great works of illicit literature are quickly overshadowed by fear and violence.

 July